masjadaan/TechSecurityArticles/Linux/shellcodes/shellcodes.md

 To execute any functionalities like opening system ports or modifying permissions,the operating system uses system calls.
 System calls serve as a means to manage communication with hardware and access kernel functionality that might not be present in the application's address space.
 On UNIX-based operating systems, each function is assigned a unique system call number.

-For instacne, when a user-level program needs to access a function beyond its address space, such as `write()`, it must first determine the system call number associated with `write()` function.
+For instance, when a user-level program needs to access a function beyond its address space, such as `write()`, it must first determine the system call number associated with `write()` function.
 Then, it triggers an interrupt which signals to the operating system that a request needs attention.
 The actual numbers assigned to each system call can vary between operating systems.
 In Linux, syscall numbers are defined in the kernel headers.
-One esay way to get the system call numbers is to use `ausyscall` tool
+One east way to get the system call numbers is to use `ausyscall` tool
 ```sh
 # Ubuntu 64-bit architecture
 sudo apt install auditd